S. T. Gill (STG) ~ 4. Rundle Street, Adelaide, 1845

 Faulding Chemist is of particular dating interest.
 Francis Hardy Faulding did not go into business on his own until 1845.
 A tender was let in January 1845 to build Faulding’s new Rundle Street shop and dwelling.
 In March, he returned from a Sydney trip in which he obtained supplies.
 And on 17 May 1845 he started in business.
 So this indicates the painting was executed some time from May 1845.

-I earlier concluded that although Hindley Street was likely painted in 1845, the scene was very likely the subject of a preliminary sketch in May 1844.
+I earlier concluded that although Hindley Street was likely painted in 1845, the scene was very likely the subject of preliminary sketching in May 1844.
 But I find nothing in the Rundle Street scene to similarly push it back to 1844.

 And the distinctive white building at left of picture?
 It housed the office of the South Australian Register newspaper.
 (Later from 1849 it became known as Beehive Corner.)
 This is of particular interest.
 On 6 May 1845, James Allen, the Register’s owner and editor put the newspaper up for sale in advance of his return to England.
 With Allen selling up to visit England, this was a good time for him to turn his attention to matters other than newspaper publishing.
 It is known Allen commissioned these two paintings – part of a set of Adelaide scenes – before his departure for England in November 1845.